How do I create a Budget (SQL)

 1. On the ribbon, click Advanced > Budget.

-In classic view, click Advanced > Export Job Cost Budget.
+2. In the classic view, click Advanced > Export Job Cost Budget.

 Before you export Estimating data, you must identify the SQL Server instance where your Sage 100 Contractor database is located.
-You must also enter your user name and password for the Sage 100 Contractor company.
+Also, enter your username and password for the Sage 100 Contractor company.
 You can also enter a transaction date and select or create a job number.

-1. In the SQL Server instance box, type or select the name of the server that hosts your Sage 100 Contractor database.
+1. In the SQL Server instance box, type or select the server name that hosts your Sage 100 Contractor database.

-Important!
-If Integrated Security (Windows authentication) is turned on for your user name in Sage 100 Contractor, enter the domain name and your user name in the form Domain\user.
+NOTE: If Integrated Security (Windows authentication) is turned on for your username in Sage 100 Contractor, enter the domain name and your username in the form Domain\user.

-1. In the Transaction date box, accept the displayed date, or select a different date.
+2. In the Transaction date box, accept the displayed date or select a different date.

 In this step, you can choose to round the quantities on the generated budget.
-You can also choose to allocate overhead and profit addons into the budget values.
+You can also decide to allocate overhead and profit add-ons in the budget figures.

 • Round accumulated item quantities